azl397985856/leetcode/thinkings/binary-search-1.en.md

 The concept of space has been clearly understood by everyone earlier.
 And the halving here is actually the halving of the solution space.

-For example, at the beginning, the solution space is [1, n] (n is an integer greater than n).
+For example, at the beginning, the solution space is [1, n](n is an integer greater than n).
 By **Some way**, we are sure that the [1, m] interval** cannot be the answer**.
 Then the solution space becomes (m, n), and the solution space becomes trivial (directly solvable) after continuing this process.

 > Note that the left side of the interval (m,n] is open, which means that m is impossible to get.